-The way in which our psychologists and counselors will work with you will depend in part on what you seek from psychotherapy, how you understand your difficulties, available support, and any time-constraints you have.
+The way in which our psychologists and counsellors will work with you will depend in part on what you seek from psychotherapy, how you understand your difficulties, available support, and any time-constraints you have.
 We believe that the relationship between the therapist and the client should be a collaborative one, in which we both work together to come to an agreement on the goals and focus of therapy.

 How Many Sessions Will I Need?

 How long any treatment lasts depends on a number of factors; it may be as short as a few sessions or continue for a few years.
 When you begin therapy, an initial assessment will take place.
-From this assessment your psychologistwill be able to give you a rough idea of the duration of your treatment.
-Our psychologists and counselors generally provide sessions once or twice a week depending on clients’ need and preference.
+From this assessment your psychologist will be able to give you a rough idea of the duration of your treatment.
+Our psychologists and counsellors generally provide sessions once or twice a week depending on clients’ need and preference.
 Sessions take place at the same place and time each week and typically last 60 minutes unless you and your psychologist have a different arrangement.

 Is What I Talk About Confidential?

 Central Minds will respect your privacy fully.
 Everything you say in session is bound by confidentiality.
 Our psychologists will not disclose anything that you say, or even that you are attending therapy, to others without having discussed it with you and gained your verbal and written consent.

 Psychologists’ and counsellors will only break confidentiality and disclose information without your consent in the event that it is required by law, or you are in danger of hurting yourself or someone else, or if there is any suspicion of child or elder adult abuse.

 Central Minds Ltd.

 8th & 10th Floor VC House, 4-6 On Lan Street, Central, Hong Kong